 - The relationship between sensory processing and cognitive function

-- Differences in perception in autism spectrum disorder, and how these differences affect ASD symptomatology
+- Differences in perception in clinical populations including, but not limited to, autism spectrum disorder, cochlear implant users, schizophrenia, and ADHD, and how these differences affect symptomatology

 We study these concepts at both the behavioural and neural level.
 To do this, we approach the topic from multiple perspectives, using behavioural psychophysical tasks, eye tracking, advanced neuroimaging techniques (fMRI, EEG, and TMS), and qualitative measures, including neuropsychological testing and questionnaires.